Akshit312/IMDb_Scrapper/README.md

  Enter the email id and the TV Shows for which you want to find out the release dates of the next episode separated by commas.
 ![email_input](https://github.com/Akshit312/IMDb_Scrapper/blob/master/data/email_input.png)

  The script will scrape the search results from IMDb and will ask you for a choice, for each TV Series you mentioned.
-It is         assumed that the desired TV Series is in the top 5 search results when searched in the TV category on IMDb website.
+It is         assumed that the desired TV Series is in the top 5 search results when searched in the **TV category on IMDb website**.
 ![index_input](https://github.com/Akshit312/IMDb_Scrapper/blob/master/data/index_input.png)

 ### Output